A Man, A Plan, A Canal — Trust

 So I’ve been getting a message about trust.

 Last week has been… a transition.
-The week before, after all my dance breakthroughs and the culmination of my Washington State internship—my final Creative Real Estate Wiki presentation to twenty-five Washington powerhouses with more experience in government than years I’ve been alive—I couldn’t have felt more expansive.
+The week before, I couldn’t have felt more expansive.
 Or more certain that nothing could shake that feeling.

 But of course, all good things do.
 So Tuesday was the beginning of it all.

-In forty short seconds, as I read the email from the Brazilian government saying my visa photo wasn’t approved because I smiled (I’m sorry, I was excited my long-distance relationship was ending—hello?), everything collapsed.
-And I say let it because I’m realizing I have more power than I thought in how fast I fall (and how fast I rise, more on that to come).
+In forty short seconds, as I read the email from the Brazilian government saying my visa photo wasn’t approved because I smiled (I’m sorry, I was just a little excited my long-distance relationship was ending), everything collapsed.
+And I say let it because I’m realizing I have more power than I thought in how fast I fall (and how fast I rise…more on that to come).

 And just like that, the same energy I credit for my ability to feel deeply, create divinely, and live artistically became a permission slip for the worst spiral of all time (wow, it even exists in that exaggeration).